 Across the three field experiences, students must get experience at each school level: elementary, middle, and high school.
 At least one of the internships must be in a publicly-funded school.

 Do applicants need an undergraduate degree in counseling, psychology, or education to be eligible for the M.Ed. program?
 Applicants can have an undergraduate degree in any field to be eligible for the M.Ed. program.

 Do applicants need to submit standardized test scores?
 GRE or MAT standardized test scores are highly encouraged but not required.
 If an applicant does not submit GRE or MAT scores, he or she should specifically highlight in the application other indicators of verbal reasoning, quantitative aptitude, and writing ability.

 If an applicant is neither a US citizen nor a permanent resident, can he or she still apply?
 As long as the applicants meet the prerequisite requirements

 If an applicant is a US citizen living abroad, is he or she eligible for the M.Ed. program?
 Yes, as long as the applicant meets the prerequisite requirements, he or she is eligible to apply for the M.Ed. program.
 If one’s prior study was completed outside of the United States, he or she must have earned the equivalent of a U.S. bachelor's degree to be eligible for admission.
 Field Experiences for School Counseling must occur in the United States.

 Do applicants need to complete an interview for the M.Ed. program?
 All admissible M.Ed. applicants will be invited to schedule an interview prior to receiving an admissions decision.

 Is there an application fee?
 There is no application fee for the M.Ed. program.

+Are there prerequisite requirements?
 M.Ed. applicants must have completed a Bachelor’s degree, and must submit transcripts, interests and goals statement, at least 2 letters of recommendation, standardized test scores (optional, but highly encouraged), and participate in an admissions interview.